mohandesosama/steganofractals/README.md

 and then store them in a list "branch_vertices".
 Notice that they are changed according to the b_angle
 The angle_reduction_ratio is important for making the tree looking toward the sky and not spreading in a circle around the tree root.

-## Steganogrpahic Fractal Paper
-To cite our work use
-_Hosam, O. (2018, December).
-Hiding Bitcoins in Steganographic Fractals.
-In 2018 IEEE International Symposium on Signal Processing and Information Technology (ISSPIT) (pp. 512-519).
-IEEE._
-Download PDF version of the paper at https://www.researchgate.net/profile/Osama_Hosam2/publication/331204356_Hiding_Bitcoins_in_Steganographic_Fractals/links/5c727639a6fdcc47159670d0/Hiding-Bitcoins-in-Steganographic-Fractals.pdf

 ## Instructions
 •	Learn openGL with python
 https://code.visualstudio.com/docs/python/python-tutorial